learnk8s/learnk8s.io/src/k8sOnWindows/content.md

 If you stumbled on an error not described in the article, feel free to get in touch on Twitter [@learnk8s](https://twitter.com/learnk8s) or [Slack](https://learnk8s-slack-invite.herokuapp.com/).

 And since you have a fully working environment, you should check out the tutorial on [how to deploy Laravel applications to Kubernetes](/kubernetes-deploy-laravel-the-easy-way).

-{:.caution}
-## Become an expert at deploying and scaling applications in Kubernetes

-This article is part of the learnk8s workshop "Deploying and Scaling applications in Kubernetes".

-In the rest of the course you will learn how to:

-{% include promo-workshop/index.html %}

-P.S.
-Don't miss the next experiment, insight, or *discount*: [subscribe to the mailing list!](/newsletter)